-We used three parallel benchmarks from SPLASH2 [26] (radix, volrend, and water-spatial) and one from SPLASH [22] (mp3d), which used transactions to replace locks for non-blocking synchronization and use mostly small transansactions.
-We also used two SPEC [23] benchmarks (equake and tomcatv), which use transactions for speculative parallelization at the outermost loop level and are likely to produce many long transactions.
+We used three parallel benchmarks from SPLASH2 [28] (radix, volrend, and water-spatial) and one from SPLASH [23] (mp3d), which used transactions to replace locks for non-blocking synchronization and use mostly small transansactions.
+We also used two SPEC [24] benchmarks (equake and tomcatv), which use transactions for speculative parallelization at the outermost loop which results in many long transactions.
 To explore other interesting patterns not generated by the six applications, we also designed a microbenchmark to produce randomized accesses with a desired average transaction length, size of read-/write-sets, and nesting depth.